ZIP: 216

 Once this ZIP activates, the following places within the Sapling consensus protocol where Jubjub points occur MUST reject non‑canonical Jubjub point encodings.

-In Sapling Spend descriptions 3:
+In Sapling Spend descriptions 6:

 • the \(\underline{R}\) component (i.e. the first \(32\) bytes) of the \(\mathtt{spendAuthSig}\) RedDSA signature.

-In transactions 10:
+In transactions 16:

 • the \(\underline{R}\) component (i.e. the first \(32\) bytes) of the \(\mathtt{bindingSigSapling}\) RedDSA signature.

-In the plaintext obtained by decrypting the \(\mathsf{C^{out}}\) field of a Sapling transmitted note ciphertext 5:
+In the plaintext obtained by decrypting the \(\mathsf{C^{out}}\) field of a Sapling transmitted note ciphertext (encrypted in 8 and decrypted in 10):

-• \(\mathsf{pk}\star_{\mathsf{d}}\!\) .
+• \(\mathsf{pk\star_d}\!\) .

-(This affects decryption of \(\mathsf{C^{out}}\) in all cases, but is consensus-critical only in the case of a shielded coinbase output.
-10)
+These requirements on \(\mathsf{pk\star_d}\) affect the decryption of \(\mathsf{C^{out}}\) in all cases, but are consensus-critical only in the case of decrypting \(\mathsf{C^{out}}\) for a Sapling shielded coinbase output.
+17 22

-There are some additional fields in the consensus protocol that encode Jubjub points, but where non-canonical encodings MUST already be rejected as a side-effect of existing consensus rules.
+There are some additional fields in the consensus protocol that encode Jubjub points, but where non‑canonical encodings MUST already be rejected as a side effect of existing consensus rules.

 In Sapling Spend descriptions: